 If you are a certified Wallbox partner, you can download the Statement of Compliance necessary to sell any chargers in the partner portal here.

 With this is in mind, please note the following:

-- Quasar is no longer compliant with the regulation so it is currently not available for sale.
-Stay tuned for coming news regarding bidirectional charging!
+- Pulsar Plus and Quasar are no longer compliant with the regulation so it is currently not available for sale.

 Our Continued Support for Partners and Users